 Where does vitamin D come from and why are we so deficient?
-The greatest concentration of vitamin D comes directly from the sun.
-And indeed, about 50%–90% of our vitamin D is obtained from the sun, with the rest coming from food or supplements.
-If you live above (the Northern Hemisphere) or below (the Southern Hemisphere) the 37th parallel (37 degrees latitude), you will want to find ways to supplement vitamin D in the winter.
-As a resident of Atlanta, Georgia, I am lucky to be able to get vitamin D year-round from the sun.
+The greatest concentration of vitamin D comes from being directly exposed to the sun.
+And indeed, we make about 50%–90% of our vitamin D as a result of being exposed to the sun, with the rest coming from food or supplements.
+If you live above (the Northern Hemisphere) or below (the Southern Hemisphere) the 37th parallel (37 degrees latitude), you will want to find ways to supplement vitamin D in the winter months.
+As a resident of Atlanta, Georgia, I am lucky to be able to form vitamin D year-round from the sun.
 I am also fortunate that I am able to make it outside and stand in the sun on cold winter days.
 For those who work long shifts indoors during the day, you are more likely to be vitamin D deficient, regardless of your location.
-The question arises, then: what supplements can help me achieve adequate vitamin D levels?
+The question arises then: what supplements can help me achieve adequate vitamin D levels?
 And further, can I find vegan and whole food, plant-based alternatives that are both healthy and delicious?
 The answer is yes.

 While recommendations change from country to country, the United States and Canada suggest 15–20 μg/day (600–800 IU), while Australia and New Zealand suggest 5–15 μg/day (200–600 IU).
 The European Food Safety Authority suggests 15 μg/day (600 IU), and the United Kingdom suggests 10 μg/day (400 IU).
 You might be asking, does this apply to vitamin D2, D3, or D4?
 There does not seem to be a convincing consensus as to which is better.
 While a meta-analysis comparing D2 to D3 found that D3 from cholesterol (cholecalciferol) performed better than D2 from yeast (ergocalciferol), they note that of the 10 studies they reviewed, only three were randomized, double-blind placebo-controlled trials.
 What’s worse, they often used different ways to administer vitamin D, different mega doses, and different measurements of vitamin D status, often without explaining their reasoning for the methods they chose.
 Further, the meta-analysis did not include mushrooms as a means of obtaining vitamin D, but instead used an isolated version of the hormone.
 The literature on the “best” vitamin D source seems confusing at best and often ignores mushrooms and vitamin D4 altogether.

-According to four different studies, if you were to take white button mushrooms and place them in the midday sun for 15–20 minutes, they would absorb vitamin D and provide more than 10μg/100g, which would give you the recommended daily dose of vitamin D.
+According to four different studies, if you were to take white button mushrooms and place them in the midday sun for 15–20 minutes, they would form enough vitamin D to provide more than 10μg per 100g of fresh mushroom, which would give you the recommended daily dose of vitamin D.

-From sunlight, our body can make Vitamin D3, yet mushrooms can make Vitamins D2 and D4, while shiitake mushrooms can make D2, D3, and D4.
+Exposed to enough sunlight, our bodies can make Vitamin D3.
+When mushrooms receive adequate sunlight they can make Vitamins D2 and D4; while shiitake mushrooms can make D2, D3, and D4.
 In fact, all commonly consumed mushrooms seem to have pro-vitamin D4, and the ability to convert this into D4 given the right UV conditions.

 In the 1994 seminal paper published by Finnish researchers on mushrooms and vitamin D, white button mushrooms contained 0.21μg/100g, whereas the chanterelles had an astonishing 29.82μg/100g.
 100g of mushrooms is similar to a cup of chopped mushrooms, or about three white button mushrooms.
 For most on the plant-based diet, you might start to seriously consider using mushrooms to get your vitamin D.

-When mushrooms are growing in the wild, they have access to sunlight, and white button mushrooms are often grown in the dark.
+When mushrooms grow in the wild, they have access to sunlight, but white button mushrooms are often grown in the dark.
 This explains the difference between vitamin D levels in the two mushrooms.
-From this research, it seems like foraging mushrooms could be the best option.
-But researchers continued to explore.
+From this research, it seems like foraging mushrooms could be the best option, but researchers continued to explore.